Recognized as a USTA National Premier Facility

 Before Edmond Center Court, Jenna coached at Oklahoma City Golf and Country Club for over 2 years.
 She is also the current Casady High School girls Assistant Tennis Coach.

 Emily graduated from Maryville University in St. Louis, MO in 1998 with a BSPT.
 She then completed a three year residency in Texas with the Manual Therapy Institute and is designated as a fellow of the American Academy of Orthopedic and Manual Physical Therapy (AAOMPT).
 She became a certified tennis performance specialist (CTPS) in 2017.
 She is co-owner of CORE Physical Therapy in Edmond which has been open for 17 years.
 She specializes in injury prevention and treatment, strength and agility training, and nutrition/hydration for tennis athletes.
 Emily also serves on the board of USTA Oklahoma.
-Schedule your next workhout by contacting Emily at 405.317.2611.
+Schedule your next workout by contacting Emily at 405.317.2611.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.